glaive345/162FinalProject/ProjectDocument.md

 ## Gameplay explanation ##
 #### Basic controls:
-Player 1 moves with the WASD keys, and uses the F button for commands.
+Player 1 moves with the WASD keys, and uses the F button for commands. <br/>
-Player 2 moves with the IJKL keys, and uses the H button for commands.
+Player 2 moves with the IJKL keys, and uses the H button for commands. <br/>
-Minigames are activated and played using only the Command button.
+Minigames are activated and played using only your Command button. <br/>
+Pause the game using the ESC button <br/>

 The amount of minigames and what they do might be a little overwhelming at first, but hopefully this explanation will make everything a little bit more intuitive.